nour-nagm/nour-nagm/README.md

 I'm Nour Nagm aka **VadonHipra** on some platforms.
 I am a fresh graduate, majored in **Computer Engineering**, and I am looking for job.

-- 🌱 I'm currently learning/reading topics in computer science, web development with **.NET Core technologies**, and software engineering.
+- 🌱 I'm currently learning/reading topics in computer science, software engineering, and web development with **.NET Core technologies** and **React** ⚛️.
 - 🎮 I'm interested in game development, I play with **Unity** in my free time.

 <!--